vanshu14/PixelOS/README.md

-# PixelOS — One-day demo project
+# PixelOS — Demo project
 **What this is:** A minimal, runnable demo that performs:
 - Object detection using an external YOLOv8/Ultralytics model (you provide the weights)
 - Simple lane detection using Canny + Hough lines